pew-org/pew/README.md

 Configuration
 -------------

-You can customize invewrapper's virtualenvs directory location, with the `$XDG_DATA_HOME` or `$WORKON_HOME` environment variables, and the locations of new projects created with mkproject by setting `$PROJECT_HOME` (otherwise, the current directory will be selected)
+You can customize pew's virtualenvs directory location, with the `$XDG_DATA_HOME` or `$WORKON_HOME` environment variables, and the locations of new projects created with mkproject by setting `$PROJECT_HOME` (otherwise, the current directory will be selected)

 Troubleshooting